-Remember, the advertized cost of tuition doesn't mean much if you plan to use financial aid to help pay for college.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make theactual cost of attending college more manageable until you're done with college.
+Remember, the advertized cost of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
+Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make theprice of collegefeel more doable until after graduation.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to check your state's requirements for in-state tuition.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Don't forget to confirm your state's rules for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements as well, depending on where you live.

 Explore other North Carolina colleges